MASQ-Project/ClusterTool/USAGE.md

 _Linux-only_

-`tail` is a SelectCommand that calls `tail -f` the `SubstratumNode.log` of the instance(s) specified in a new terminal window (per specified instance).
+`tail` is a SelectCommand that calls `tail -f` the `MASQNode.log` of the instance(s) specified in a new terminal window (per specified instance).

 ### subvert

 _Implemented in `instance.py`_

 `subvert` is a SelectCommand that subverts the DNS of the instance(s) specified.
-This means that any traffic originating from the instance(s) will be routed through the SubstratumNetwork;
+This means that any traffic originating from the instance(s) will be routed through the MASQ Network;
 it is equivalent to the `consuming` state in the GUI.

 ### curl